Standards of Decision-Making Across Cultures (MA)

 - Module 8: Specific Approaches of Selected Academic Disciplines - East Asia

 Please find more detailed information on how to apply for a Master or advanced degree program on the following website: https://master.fau.de.

 Standard duration of study: 4 Semester

-Start date of degree programme: Winter Term
+Start date of degree program: Winter Term

-Size: (1-24 Students)
+Size: (currently 1-50 Students)